Luxoft/cordentity/README.md

 ![logo](03_cordentity_app_LOGO_color.svg)

-The basis project combining [Hyperledger Indy Ledger](https://www.hyperledger.org/projects/hyperledger-indy) with [Corda Platform](https://www.corda.net/index.html).
+The Cordentity project integrates [Hyperledger Indy](https://www.hyperledger.org/projects/hyperledger-indy) capabilities into the [Corda Platform](https://www.corda.net/index.html).

-It is often required to share parts of private data and prove assertions based on such data.
+Hyperledger Indy is a distributed ledger, purpose-built for decentralized identity.

-For example, a person can prove that her age is above the legal age without disclosing how old she is.
+Corda is a blockchain and smart contract platform.
+Corda allows parties to transact directly, with value.
+Smart contracts allow Corda to do this using complex agreements and any asset type.
+This capability has broad applications across industries including finance, supply chain and healthcare.

-Indy makes it possible to prove a statement is true while preserving confidentiality.
+While Corda is best suited for developing decentralized applications for managing complex inter-organizational workflows, Indy is the leading open-source platform for self sovereign identity.
+This integration enables the development of decentralized applications on R3's best in class blockchain for business while utilizing the self-sovereign identity capabilities of Indy.

-Cordentity project integrates Indy capabilities into a Corda-based environment.
+In the identity world, we are often required to prove identity assertions without necessarily wanting to reveal the underlying data.
+For example, an individual may need to prove that they are of a certain age without wanting to disclose their actual date of birth.
+Hyperledger Indy uses zero knowledge proofs to enable this functionality, allowing someone prove a statement is true while preserving confidentiality.

 ## Usage